-An administrator may choose to enroll smart card certificates on behalf of a user.
-This requires issuing an "enrollment agent" certificate and adjusting the Smart Card Certificate template to require that certificate for enrollment.
+This requires two steps: issuing an "enrollment agent" certificate and adjusting the Smart Card User or Logon template to require that certificate for enrollment.

 To issue an enrollment agent certificate duplicate the enrollment agent template in the Active Directory Certificate Services plugin of the Server Manager.